 As I entered high school, home computers started being available and capable of "word processing" -- acting as typewriters, but with a backspace key that actually could be used to invisibly correct errors.
 This seemed like it might be the answer to my problem with writing.
 The problem was, they weren't cheap.
 A computer might start at about $2000, but by the time you added a printer, a second disk drive and software, you broke $3000...and that was in 1980 dollars, when a very nice car was well under $10,000.
-And I was a teenager with parents who were not convinced to spend a lot of money on a "toy" for their kid.
+And I was a teenager with parents who were not ones to spend a lot of money on a "toy" for their kid.
 I wasn't even sure this was really going to solve the problem for me, "trying one" wasn't an option, as so few people had one to try.

 There were three places that sold computers I thought I'd try applying to.